kn1ghtm0nster/Bitcoin-Tracker/README.md

 - __Q:__ "Can I follow you on your social medial links?"
     - __A:__ Sure!
 I welcome new friends from the tech community.
 My Twitter isn't very informative but LinkedIn and Instagram are there along with my GitHub.

-- __Q:__: "If the application starts on its own, why did you leave the `Start Tracker` button on the application?"
+- __Q:__ "If the application starts on its own, why did you leave the `Start Tracker` button on the application?"
     - __A:__ Because the app is asynchronous by default meaning that once the page loads, the API is pinged on its own every 15 minutes.
 Yes, that means that you have to wait for the data to come to you first and then you have the freedom of stopping and starting as you please.
     - __NOTE:__ This is also because I could not find a way to prevent async functions from running automatically so if you have suggestions, let me know!